timbot1789/planner-maker/README.md

 ```

 There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.
 Note that this command will serve your code using Lit's development mode (with more verbose errors).
 To serve your code against Lit's production mode, use `npm run serve:prod`.

-## Editing

-If you use VS Code, we highly recommend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates:

-- Syntax highlighting
-- Type-checking
-- Code completion
-- Hover-over docs
-- Jump to definition
-- Linting
-- Quick Fixes

-The project is setup to recommend lit-plugin to VS Code users if they don't already have it installed.

 ## Linting